faizyakob/my-linux-repo/VMware 01 Assign static IP to VM.md

 </details>

   1. Verify current IP address, CIDR and default route.
-     Also, check the connection's name.
+     Also, check the connection's name, corresponding to the active interface.

      ```
      sudo ip address